teto/home/README.md

 ====
 Install each package via GNU stow:
 	dotfiles$ stow <PKG>

+To change your shell to zsh:
+chsh -s /bin/zsh <login>

 The "scripts" folder contains :
 <!***  a bootstrap script to install everything.**>